neelagarwal98/modular-equity-research-system/README.md

 ## 🎯 Overview

 The **Modular Equity Research System** is a prototype application that automates financial equity research using a coordinated multi-module architecture.
-It combines the power of OpenAI's GPT-3.5-turbo, Google SERP API, and RAG (Retrieval-Augmented Generation) to deliver accurate, well-sourced financial analysis reports with confidence scoring.
+It combines the power of OpenAI's GPT-3.5-turbo, Google SERPER API, and RAG (Retrieval-Augmented Generation) to deliver accurate, well-sourced financial analysis reports with confidence scoring.

 ### Key Features